Niyati-Garg/smart-retail-analytics-system/README.md

 This project was developed as part of a team-based Applications of AI course project.

 My primary responsibility was the development of the customer re-identification (ReID) module used for cross-camera customer tracking.
+The ReID module was implemented in `code/reid_matcher.py`.

-Key contributions:
+### Key Contributions

-* Implemented embedding-based customer matching using OSNet feature vectors.
+* Implemented cross-camera customer matching using OSNet feature embeddings and cosine similarity.
-* Applied feature normalization and cosine similarity scoring.
+* Applied feature normalization to improve similarity comparison consistency.
 * Designed a zone-path overlap validation mechanism using Jaccard similarity.
-* Developed threshold-based visitor matching logic.
+* Developed threshold-based visitor matching logic for identity resolution.
 * Implemented a two-stage clustering and visitor-merging pipeline.
 * Generated global customer identities across multiple camera streams.
+* Reduced duplicate customer counting across different camera views.

 ### ReID Workflow